Azure/azure-sdk-for-js/sdk/storage/RecordAndPlayback.md

   [ Following this rule - `./recordings/browsers/<describe-block-title>/recording_<test-title>.json` ]

 - Just like the test recordings, we save the requests and responses from the before and after sections of the describe block in - `recordings/{node|browsers}/<describe-block-title>/recording_before_all_hook.{js|json}`.
+- In node recordings(Nock), the query parameters are being skipped and only the SAS Token query parameters are being skipped in browser recordings(Nise).
+- ENV Variables - As an additional layer of security, any potential secrets in the recordings are replaced with dummy values.
+In case of storage-packages, `ACCOUNT_NAME` is replaced with "fakestorageaccount", secret part of `ACCOUNT_SAS` and `ACCOUNT_KEY` are replaced with "aaaaa".
+These dummy values are used as the secrets during the playback mode.

 ---